Form (document): Advantages

 A form on a computer allows for conveniently typing in the variable parts (the input data).
+It can also ensure that all placeholders are filled in properly.

 Form structure

-A blank form is like a usual document, with some outlined parts with spaces.
+Like a usual document, a form typically contains fixed content.
+It also contains some placeholders which are meant to be filled in.
 Blank forms are generally not copyrightable in the US.

 Frame and fixed content

-Part of the document that never changes.
-Usually a frame with title and textual instructions.
+The frame is the part of the document that never changes.
+It usually contains a title and textual instructions.

 Placeholders

-Boxes or spaces where the user can write or type to fill in the form.
+Placeholders, or fields, are boxes or spaces where one can write or type in order to fill out the form.